OPT-821 with Vaccine Therapy and Beta-Glucan in Treating Younger Patients with High-Risk Neuroblastoma

 IV.
 To assess Fc fragment of immunoglobulin G (IgG), low affinity IIa, receptor (FcRIIa), Fc fragment of IgG, low affinity IIIa, receptor (FcRIIIa), integrin, alpha M (complement component 3 receptor 3 subunit) (CR3) and cluster of differentiation (CD)18 gene polymorphism of leukocytes (effector cells), with a view towards a possible association with outcome.

-OUTLINE: This is a phase I, dose-escalation study of OPT-821 followed by a phase II study.
+OUTLINE: This is a phase I, dose-escalation study of saponin-based immunoadjuvant OBI-821 followed by a phase II study.
+Patients are randomized to 1 of 2 groups.

-Patients receive a bivalent antigen keyhole limpet hemocyanin (KLH) conjugate vaccine and saponin-based immunoadjuvant OBI-821 (vaccine containing two antigens [GD2L, GD3L]) subcutaneously (SC) in weeks 1, 2, 3, 8, 20, 32, and 52 in the absence of disease progression or unacceptable toxicity.
-Beginning on week 6 or 7, patients also receive beta-glucan orally (PO) once daily (QD) for approximately 2 weeks on and 2 weeks off.
-Treatment with beta-glucan repeats up to 1 course after the last vaccination in the absence of disease progression or unacceptable toxicity.
+GROUP I: Patients receive GD2 lactone/GD3 lactone-keyhole limpet hemocyanin (KLH) conjugate bivalent vaccine and saponin-based immunoadjuvant OBI-821 subcutaneously (SC) on weeks 1, 2, 3, 8, 20, 32, and 52 in the absence of disease progression or unacceptable toxicity.
+Beginning week 6 or 7, patients also receive beta-glucan orally (PO) once daily (QD) for approximately 2 weeks on and 2 weeks off up to 1 course after the last vaccination in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 2 years then every 6 months for up to 5 years.